example42/example42.github.io/_posts/2019-12-09-request-for-tinydata.md

 ### Adding tinydata

-The current list of applications support by Tiny Puppet is basically the list of directories in the [data directory](https://github.com/example42/tinydata/tree/master/data), in each of these directories, there's a `hiera.yaml` file which configures the hierarchy of the files where to look for the tinydata for each app on different OS.
+The current list of applications support by Tiny Puppet is basically the list of directories in the [data directory](https://github.com/example42/tinydata/tree/master/data){:target="_blank"}, in each of these directories, there's a `hiera.yaml` file which configures the hierarchy that tp has to use to look for that application tinydata.

 For example, a common hierarchy, used also for the openssh application, is: